wp-plugins/nofollow-for-external-link/readme.txt

 5. Now check the external links will open in new window and `rel=nofollow` added.

 == Frequently Asked Questions ==

-<strong>Ques.</strong> Can i exclude domain not to add `rel=nofollow`?
+Ques.
+Can i exclude domain not to add `rel=nofollow`?
 How can i add domain names, for those links i don't want to add `rel=nofollow`?

-<strong>Ans:</strong> Yes now you can exclude domain names.
+Ans: Yes now you can exclude domain names.
 Please go to WordPress Admin Panel -> Settings -> NoFollow ExtLinks, and follow instructions.

-<strong>Ques.</strong> Does this plugins works for custom post type content?
+Ques.
+Does this plugins works for custom post type content?

-<strong>Ans:</strong> Yes it does.
+Ans: Yes it does.

 == Screenshots ==